-Cotes de Francs Cotes de Bordeaux Value Wine Guide, with a history of the Cotes de Francs appellation, look at the character of the wines, Producer and Chateaux Listings with links to pages on every important property in the Cotes de Francs region as well as to other value, Bordeaux wine communes like the satellite appellations with wine tasting notes, histories of the best Cotes de Francs properties, images, technical information and Bordeaux wine buying tips.
-For a look at other, important Bordeaux value wine regions: Bordeaux Value Wine Appellation Guide
+Learn everything about Cotes de Francs wine, with a history of the Cotes de Francs appellation, a look at the style and character of the wines, with detailed profiles on all the best wines, wineries, vineyards, and winemakers, with wine tasting notes, best vintages, histories and buying guides for all the best wines and vintages.
+For other, important Bordeaux value wine regions: Bordeaux Value Wine Appellation Guide

 The Cotes de Francs appellation is a very good name to know, as the region produces quality, stylish, value Bordeaux wine with character at affordable prices, making its wines worth seeking out for savvy wine buyers.